SvanBoxel/add-vscode-extension-action/README.md

 ### `extensions`

-**Required** A newline-separated list of recommended extensions to add to the `.vscode/extensions.json` file.
+**Required** A comma-separated list of recommended extensions to add to the `.vscode/extensions.json` file.

 ## Example usage